-The aim of this study was to design a radiolabeled HDL-based nanoparticle to selectively target TAMs, capitalizing on HDL's biologic function (20) rather than passive accumulation (via the enhanced permeability and retention effect) (11) or hijacking a biomarker for targeted imaging (15).
-For this, we explored 2 different HDL-labeling approaches: attachment of the radiolabel to apoA-I, the main apolipoprotein component of HDL, and radiolabeling of the phospholipid load of the particle.
-We chose 89Zr as the radioisotope because its physical half-life (78.4 h) matches the long biologic half-life of HDL.
+The aim of this study was to design a radiolabeled HDL-based nanoparticle to selectively target TAMs, capitalizing on HDL's biological function (20) rather than passive accumulation (via the EPR effect) (11) or hijacking a biomarker for targeted imaging (15).
+For this, we explored two different HDL labeling approaches: 1) attachment of the radiolabel to Apo-AI, the main apolipoprotein component of HDL; 2) radiolabeling of the phospholipid load of the particle.
+We chose 89Zr as the radioisotope as its physical half-life (78.2 h) matches the long biological half-life of HDL.

 Both radiolabeling approaches required different DFO-modified building blocks.
-The first one was synthesized by conjugation of DFO to apoA-I via reaction of the rHDL particles with DFO-p-NCS.
+The first one was synthesized by conjugation of DFO to ApoA-I via reaction of the reconstituted HDL particles with DFO-p-NCS.
 The second one, the phospholipid-based chelator DSPE-DFO, was prepared as recently described by us (21).
-These modifications had no measurable effect on the size, compared with plain rHDL (Fig. 1C).
+These modifications had no measurable effect on the size compared to plain rHDL (figure 1C).
 In both cases, the radiolabeling of the modified precursors resulted in the permanent association of the radioisotope to a particle fraction of an estimated molecular weight of 150 kDa.
 This molecular weight is in concordance with the expected molecular weight of discoidal HDL (22).

-Biologic evaluation was performed in mice and provided insight into the nanoparticles' pharmacokinetics.
+Biological evaluation was carried out in mice and provided insight into the nanoparticles' pharmacokinetics.
 The blood residence time differences likely reflect the different behavior of both components in natural HDL.
-The protein-labeled 89Zr-AI-HDL showed a significantly longer blood half-life (5.7 h) as opposed to the 2.0 h half-life observed for 89Zr-PL-HDL.
+The protein-labeled 89Zr-Al-HDL showed a significantly longer blood half-life (5.7 h) as opposed to the 2.0 h half-life observed for 89Zr-PL-HDL.
 It is well known that phospholipids transported by HDL exchange with other lipoproteins (23) before they are ultimately cleared from circulation when delivered to their targets.
-On the other hand, the net internalization and catabolic rate of apoA-I are low, thus lengthening its circulation time, compared with the phospholipid-labeled nanoparticle (24).
-As a result, the 89Zr-AI-HDL-associated radioactivity half-life seems to match the slow turnover of HDL in the organism.
+On the other hand, the net internalization and catabolic rate of apoA-I are very low, thus lengthening its circulation time, compared to the phospholipid-labeled nanoparticle (24).
+As a result, the 89Zr-Al-HDL-associated radioactivity half-life seems to match the slow turnover of HDL in the organism.